 These showstopper Eggless Red Velvet Brownies are the perfect excuse to indulge! Über-rich and decadent, these reddies are super simple to make and easy to decorate.
 If you are looking for a great option for Valentine’s Day this is the recipe for you!

-It’s so funny but last week my daughter came from the school saying that we are supposed to eat red food in Valentine’s day.
-So today, things are looking little red!
-Lucky for us, and you, all that red it’s in a delicious, chocolatey, chewy brownie form.
+So today, things are looking a little red!
+But, lucky for us, and you, all that red, it’s in a delicious, chocolatey, chewy brownie form.